msavoury/BASH/README.md

 # BASH

 ## Colors
-BASH allows for the usage of colors and font styles in output by means of escape sequences.
-These escape general format is:
+BASH allows for the usage of colors and font styles in the output by means of escape sequences.
+The general format is:
 ```
 <escape-sequence><font code>
 ```